Attorney cites Trump’s ‘rhetoric’ in national anthem attack

 MISSOULA, Mont.
-(AP) - The attorney for a Montana man accused of throwing a 13-year-old boy to the ground at a rodeo because the teenager didn’t remove his hat during the national anthem says his client believes he was acting on an order from President Donald Trump.
+(AP) - The attorney for a Montana man accused of throwing a 13-year-old boy to the ground at a rodeo because the teenager didn’t remove his hat during the national anthem said Wednesday his client believes he was acting on an order from President Donald Trump.

-Attorney Lance Jasper tells The Missoulian the president’s “rhetoric” contributed to 39-year-old Curt Brockway’s disposition when he grabbed the boy by the throat and slammed him to the ground, fracturing his skull at the Mineral County fairgrounds Saturday.
+The president’s “rhetoric” contributed to Curt Brockway’s disposition when he grabbed the boy by the throat and slammed him to the ground, fracturing his skull, at the Mineral County fairgrounds Saturday, attorney Lance Jasper told The Missoulian .

-Jasper says Brockway is a U.S. Army veteran who believes he was acting on an order by his commander in chief.
-He adds that Brockway’s decision-making has been affected by a brain injury he suffered in a vehicle crash.
+Jasper said Brockway is a U.S. Army veteran who believes he was acting on an order by the commander in chief.
+He added that Brockway’s decision-making has been affected by a traumatic brain injury he suffered in a vehicle crash in 2000 while he was stationed at Fort Lewis, Washington.

+“His commander in chief is telling people that if they kneel, they should be fired, or if they burn a flag, they should be punished,” Jasper said.
+“He certainly didn’t understand it was a crime.”

+Brockway, 39, told a sheriff’s deputy that he asked the boy to remove his hat out of respect for the national anthem before the start of the county rodeo, Mineral County Attorney Ellen Donohue wrote in the document describing the attack.
+The boy cursed at Brockway in response, and the man grabbed him by the throat, “lifted him into the air and slammed the boy into the ground,” Donohue wrote.

 Information from: Missoulian, http://www.missoulian.com